 USPTO Application No.: #20180192763

 Inventors: Perry Privett.
 Damon Privett

 A single-use sterile applicator for applying tattoo stencil.
 It is provided as a sterile, individually sealed, single-use applicator and also contains an antibacterial, antiviral, and tattoo-adhering compound for the hygienic application of tattoo stencil.
 Its anti-septic composition prepares the skin's surface to avoid the risk of cross contamination during tattoo application.

 If you need help with a tattoo-related patent, you can post your legal need on the UpCounsel marketplace.
 UpCounsel accepts only the top 5 percent of lawyers on its site.
-Lawyers on UpCounsel come from prestigious law schools like Yale Law and Harvard Law and usually have 14 years of legal experience, including work on behalf of or with companies like Twilio, Stripe, and Google.
+Lawyers on UpCounsel come from prestigious law schools like Yale Law and Harvard Law and usually have 14 years of legal experience, including work on behalf of or with companies like Airbnb, Menlo Ventures, and Google.